Clyde Everett Lassen: The mission

 LT Lassen became the first Naval Aviator and fifth Navy man to be awarded the Medal of Honor (MOH) for bravery in Southeast Asia (SEA)/Vietnam.
-He was also only one of three Naval Aviators to be awarded the MOH in SEA (along with CAPT Michael J. Estocin, and RADM James Stockdale), and the only rotary wing Naval Aviator to be awarded the MOH in SEA.
+He was also only one of four Naval Aviators to be awarded the MOH in SEA (along with CAPT Michael J. Estocin, then-CAPT Stephen W. Pless USMC, and RADM James Stockdale), and the only rotary wing Naval Aviator to be awarded the MOH in SEA.

 Subsequent career

 He remained in the Navy and in the early 1980s served as Commanding Officer of Helicopter Training Squadron EIGHT (HT-8), an advanced rotary-wing training squadron for USN, USMC, USCG, and NATO/Allied student aviators at Naval Air Station Whiting Field, Florida.
 He retired in 1982 with the rank of Commander, remaining in Pensacola, Florida until his death from cancer in 1994.

 Other recognitions

 In 2001, the destroyer was commissioned and named in his honor.
 An SH-60 Seahawk was painted to commemorate his actions.

 In 2010, the Florida Department of Veterans Affairs opened the Clyde E. Lassen State Veterans’ Nursing Home in St. Augustine (St. Johns County), Florida, naming it in CDR Lassen's honor.
 The 120-bed facility offers skilled nursing care and can accommodate 60 residents with dementia/Alzheimer’s disease.